PlutoZhang/Zowe-docs/topics/api-mediation/api-mediation-uninstall.md

     ```

 2. Delete the `ZOESVR` member from your system `PROCLIB` data set.
-3. Remove RACF® \(or equivalent\) definitions with the following command:
+3. Remove RACF® \(or equivalent\) definitions using the following command:

     ```
     RDELETE STARTED (ZOESVR.*)